Transforming a T-Shirt Company with Revenue-Based Funding | Capitalize Funding

 The implications were clear: without breaking through this plateau, Ink & Thread risked stagnation or, worse, being overtaken by more agile competitors.
 Sarah needed a solution that would allow her to capitalize on the market opportunities while overcoming her current limitations.

-How Capitalize Helped
+How Capitalize Helped.

 Recognizing the need for strategic funding to break through the growth barrier, Sarah turned to Capitalize Funding for a solution.
 After a thorough assessment of Ink & Thread's business model, growth potential, and current revenue, Capitalize Funding provided an $18,000 revenue-based financing solution through a merchant cash advance.